 ASB, Rough sleeping and begging issues in Hull City Centre

-This week saw us take temporary ownership of the Humber Talking community POD which has been located at the old BHS store entrance, and we are hoping to have lots of visitors to speak with us about what we are doing in the city centre, it will be staffed daily between 8am - 4pm and will support us and our partners in response to tackling ASB in the city centre.
+We are continuing to make use of the Humber Talking Community POD which has been located at the old BHS store entrance, and we are having lots of visitors in to speak with us about what we are doing in the city centre and how happy they are with our continued presence, it is staffed daily between 8am - 4pm most days.
+It supports us and our partners in our response to tackling ASB in the city centre by providing a regular visible presence.

 We continue to address issues of rough sleepers and attend the Rough Sleeper Action group, every 2 weeks.
 We set actions during every meeting to tackle ASB and reduce Rough Sleeping in the City Centre, and calls to service regarding these individuals.
 We also chair meetings with local businesses to discuss how to deal with issues affecting their business to ensure that the City Centre remains attractive to businesses, new and old.
 We also patrol the City Centre on a daily basis, tackling the ASB, rough sleeping and begging issues, by referring individuals to the correct services and dealing positively when diversion fails.